 Most routers pair NAT with DHCP (Dynamic Host Configuration Protocol), which automatically assigns addresses to devices when asked.
 You’ll note that when you connect to a Wi-Fi network or plug in via ethernet on your network (and on most networks), you aren’t asked to configure IP settings.
 Instead, your device is set by default to send out a query to the gateway over DHCP; the gateway receives it, the NAT system finds an available address and keeps a record of it, and the DHCP server provides that address and other settings to your hardware, which is called a “lease.”

 What Causes “Another device is using your IP address” on Mac

 In fact, this problem is often one of miscommunication between devices, routers, and the Dynamic Host Configuration Protocol (DHCP) server.
 The server attempted to assign an Internet Protocol (IP) address that is already in use with another device.
 Another frequent cause is when your iOS device attempts to use the same IP address that was previously assigned, and, subsequently, the address was assigned to another computer.
 From studying users’ reports, we have discovered that this error often appears when turning on or ‘awakening’ the Mac.
-The final (but unlikely) possibility is that someone has hacked into your network and ‘spoofed’ your Media Access Control (MAC) and IP addresses.
+The final (but less likely) scenario is that your network may have been compromised, with an unauthorized user ‘spoofing’ your Media Access Control (MAC) and IP addresses.
 In this article, we cover the most efficient ways to solve IP address conflict issues.